cscosu/ctf-writeups/2021/b01lers_ctf/RSASSS/README.md

 ### Part 2

-This one is more interesting: `e` and `phi` are coprime, which makes calculating `d` not possible.
+This one is more interesting: `e` and `phi` aren't coprime, which makes calculating `d` not possible.

 The solution is to calculate some `lam` (should be `lambda`, but that's a